 He realized Hajime had hold of his arm only when he wrenched free.
 Turning to face him, fists clenched… well, he meant to demand what the fuck was going on, where they were, where Mrs. Himura was, and any number of other things… but the noise that broke from him had no words and practically no semblance of humanity.

 Hajime spoke, but to Sano he was every bit as incomprehensible as Sano had probably been to him just now.
-All that came across was the insufferable calm and indifference with which Hajime always seemed to treat him, and it was enough to cause a critical mass.
+All that came across was the insufferable calm and indifference with which Hajime always seemed to treat him, and that caused a critical mass.
 Whether or not he could measure his current level, whether or not he could judge its probable effects, there had clearly been a line, and it had clearly been crossed.
 With a burst of increased tension that set his muscles creaking and straining, Sano charged the other man with flying fists.

-There was no impact, but the next thing he saw, as he caught himself and whirled, was Hajime slipping quickly out of his jacket, which he dropped onto the grass, and loosening his tie.
+No impact came, but the next thing he saw, as he caught himself and whirled, was Hajime slipping quickly out of his jacket, which he dropped onto what appeared to be Sano’s backpack standing on the grass, and loosening his tie.
 The bastard didn’t even have the decency to look concerned that Sano had struck at him; on his harsh face appeared merely a sort of bored, almost passive determination to do what had to be done.
 It was maddening.

 The next blow met flesh as Hajime raised an arm to prevent it reaching its real target.
 The one after that went wide as Hajime retaliated into Sano’s ribs with his left.
 Pain felt absurdly good at the moment, and there was a bizarre accompanying sensation as if he were slicked over with a liquid coating of anger and the punch had splashed a certain amount of it right off of him.
 But that was nothing compared to the astonishing, glorious release in tension when his subsequent attempt connected with Hajime’s shoulder and seemed to deliver anger along with kinetic force.